dayton-outar/glif/algos/js/codility/prime/PEAKS.md

 has exactly three peaks: 3, 5, 10.

 We want to divide this array into blocks containing the same number of elements.
-More precisely, we want to choose a number K that will yield the following blocks:
+More precisely, we want to choose a number $K$ that will yield the following blocks:

 - $A[0], A[1], ..., A[K − 1]$,
 - $A[K], A[K + 1], ..., A[2K − 1]$,